Chiusi–Chianciano Terme railway station

-Chiusi-Chianciano Terme railway station (Stazione di Chiusi-Chianciano Terme) is a station in Chiusi, Tuscany, Italy.
+Chiusi–Chianciano Terme railway station (Stazione di Chiusi–Chianciano Terme) is a station in Chiusi, Tuscany, Italy.
 It also serves Chianciano Terme, hence the name.
-It is located on the Florence–Rome railway, at the junction with the line from Siena.
+It is located in the hamlet of Chiusi Scalo, on the Florence–Rome railway, at the junction with the line from Siena.
 Its buildings and infrastructure is managed by Rete Ferroviaria Italiana, which classified it in 2008 in the silver category.

 History

 Chiusi station was opened with the extension of the line from Empoli and Siena to Chiusi on 24 July 1862.
 The line was extended to Ficulle on 15 December 1862 and to Orvieto on 27 December 1865.
 It was extended to Orte on 10 March 1874 and with the opening of the Chiusi–Terontola cutoff on 15 November 1875, the new line and the line south of the station became part of the Florence–Rome railway.

 The modest original station building, which was destroyed during the Second World War, was replaced by a modernist building at the end of the war, opened in 1947.